evmos/evmos/x/vesting/spec/07_clients.md

 **`convert`**

-Allows users to convert their vesting account to a normal `ETHAccount`.
+Allows users to convert their vesting account to the chain's default account (i.e `EthAccount`).
 To perform this action a user needs to provide one argument:

 1.the vesting account address